Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Port Wine

-Sipping a glass of port wine while in Porto, Portugal is almost mandatory!
-The drink is, after all, named after the city.
+Sipping a glass of Port wine while in Porto, Portugal is practically mandatory!
+The city is, after all, named after the wine.

-Visitors can learn about the long history of port wine at one of the cellars on the south side of the Douro River in Vila Nova de Gaia.
-A range of daytime cellar tours and guided tastings are available (and should be booked in advance!) but sampling the best port wines (like 40-year Tawny or a Vintage) will get pricey.
+Visitors can learn about the long history of Port at one of the cellars on the south side of the Douro River in Vila Nova de Gaia.
+A range of daytime cellar tours and guided tastings are available (and should be booked in advance) but sampling the best Port wines (like 40-year Tawny or a Vintage) will get pricey.

-For a more comprehensive port wine experience, go on a day trip to the Douro Valley where the vineyards line the hillsides.
-Tours can be planned with guides in advance (like this popular tour!).
-However, we took a day trip to the Douro Valley on our own (which we feature in our Porto Itinerary!)
+For a more comprehensive Port wine experience, go on a day trip to the Douro Valley where the vineyards line the hillsides.
+Tours can be planned with guides in advance, like this popular tour.
+However, we took a Douro Valley day trip on our own, which we feature in our detailed Itinerary for Porto.

-Visitors less interested in learning and more interested in sampling have many options, too!
-Every restaurant, café and bar in town serves port wine (sometimes it is even free with the meal!).
+Those less concerned in learning and more interested in sampling have many options, too.
+Every restaurant, café and bar in town serves port wine, and sometimes it is even included with the meal.

-Wine Quay Bar – on the Ribeira Waterfront – offers a large selection of Port Wine, regional wine and petiscos and ranks as one of the top Porto restaurants with a view.
-However, for a quick and cheap introduction to Port, visitors can try a €5, 5-port wine tasting at one of the cafes surrounding the Mercado Beira Rio.
+Wine Quay Bar – on the waterfront in Ribeira – offers a large selection of Port, regional wine and petiscos and ranks as one of the top Porto tapas bars with a view.
+However, for a quick and cheap introduction to Port, visitors can try a €5, 5-port wine tasting at one of the many cafes surrounding the Mercado Beira Rio in Gaia.

 Vinho Verde

-Lesser known than port wine, Vinho Verde is another regional drink that is a must-try when in Porto.
+Far lesser known than Port, Vinho Verde is another regional drink that is a must-try when in Porto.
 The name – Vinho Verde – translates literally to Green Wine, but really means Young Wine.

 Porto Craft Beer

-The craft beer movement has been slow to catch on in Portugal, but Porto is seeing a surge of craft breweries and dedicated craft beer bars opening in the city.
-Read our Porto Craft Beer blog post for our tips on the best places to find craft beer in the city!
+The craft beer movement had been slow to catch on in Portugal, but is now experiencing a surge in craft breweries and dedicated craft beer bars opening in Porto and Lisbon.
+Read our Porto Craft Beer guide for our choices of the prime places to find unique brews in the area.

 Best Porto Food Markets